Cleveland Elementary School shooting (San Diego): Imprisonment

 Spencer was charged as an adult.
 She pleaded guilty to two counts of murder and assault with a deadly weapon.
 On April 4, 1980, a day after her 18th birthday, she was sentenced to concurrent terms of 25 years to life in prison.
 Nine counts of attempted murder were dismissed.
 In prison, Spencer was diagnosed with epilepsy and received medication to treat epilepsy and depression.
 While at California Institution for Women in Chino, she worked repairing electronic equipment.

-Under the terms of her sentencing, Spencer became eligible for hearings to consider her suitability for parole in 1993.
+Under the terms of her sentencing, Spencer became eligible in 1993 for hearings to consider her suitability for parole.

-At her first hearing, in 1993, Spencer said she had hoped police would shoot her, and that she had been a user of alcohol and drugs at the time of the crime, although the results of drug tests done when she was taken into custody were negative.
+At her first hearing, in 1993, Spencer said she had hoped that police would shoot her, and that she had been a user of alcohol and drugs at the time of the crime.
+However, results of drug tests done when she was taken into custody were negative.
 At her 2001 parole hearing, Spencer claimed that her father had been subjecting her to beatings and sexual abuse, but he said the allegations were not true.
-The parole board chairman said that, as she had not previously told anyone about the allegations, he doubted their veracity.
+The parole board chairman said that, because she had not previously told anyone about the allegations, he doubted their veracity.

 In 2005, a San Diego deputy district attorney cited an incident of self-harm from four years earlier, when Spencer's girlfriend was released from jail, as showing that Spencer was psychotic and unfit to be released.
-Early reports indicated that Spencer had scratched the words "courage" and "pride" into her own skin; Spencer corrected this during her parole hearing as reading "unforgiven" and "alone".
+Early reports indicated that Spencer had scratched the words "courage" and "pride" into her own skin.
+Spencer corrected this during her parole hearing; she said the words were "unforgiven" and "alone."